CIT2202/user-authentication/authentication_authorisation.md

 | 2  | regina@xyz.co.uk  | 123456 |
 | 3  | olive@xyz.co.uk   | qwerty |

-Then we can look up the email address and password that the user enters e.g.
+We can then check the email address and password that the user enters against the database e.g.

 ```php
 <?php